swagger-atlas/atlas/README.md

 ---

 #### Data Generation
-- Atlas generates random fake data for most of requests.
+- Atlas generates random fake data for most of the requests.
 This includes POST body data fields
-- However, for some fields ATLAS prefer to use real data.
+- However, for some fields, ATLAS prefer to use real data.
   For example, Path Parameter if randomized give high error rate, so ATLAS would prefer that they are actual instances For most of this, ATLAS can infer these fields from results of previous APIs.
   However, you can specify the mapping of these fields yourself.
 See **Mapping Resources to Database** section in [Resources](resources.md) for details